Race Day Info

 To ensure your support crew, family and friends can see you out there on the event course and cheer you on, we have identified three great spectator viewing locations.
 Please view the spectator map and familiarise yourself with the best way to get around the course as a spectator and the access points for spectators.

 Event Day Road Closures

 There will be a number of road closures across Queenstown, Frankton and Arrowtown on event day.
 Download the road closure map so you can plan accordingly.

 The Queenstown Marathon mobile app is a fantastic tool for both athletes and supporters.
 It includes key information on all that is happening at the Air New Zealand Queenstown International Marathon, including maps and an athlete tracker so you can follow your friends.

 Finish Line Car Parking

-The closest public car parking to the Queenstown Memorial Centre is on Boundary Street (off Gorge Rd) approximately 100m away.
-Parking is also close at the Wakatipu High School fields (accessed from Gorge Road) and a $5 donation applies.
+The closest public car parking to the Queenstown Memorial Centre is on Boundary Street (off Gorge Road) approximately 100m away.
+Parking is also close at Warren Park (accessed from Fryer St) and a $5 donation applies.
 There is also public parking at the Man Street car park approximately 300m away which can be accessed from Isle St, Hay St and right into Man St.